centriascolocation/terraform-aws-security/README.md

 ## Requirements

 Terraform Version 0.13 is required.
+It is recommended to use [pre-commit](https://pre-commit.com/) and its friends.

 ## Usage

+### Local Development

+Put new modules under the subdirectory `modules/`.

-## Further Informations
+## Further Information

 ### Authors